-The USA adopted the Securities Law in 1933 when the depression was the most intense after the stock market crash of 1929.
-The Stock Exchange Law of 1934 created the Securities Exchange Commission (SEC) itself.
+The USA complied with the Securities Law in 1933 when the depression was the most intense after the stock market crash of 1929.
+The Stock Exchange Law of 1934 created the US Securities Exchange Commission (SEC) itself.
 SEC Congress founded it as the first independent federal regulator of the securities markets.
 The Commission appoints Joseph Kennedy as the first president to the SEC.

 Both of these laws provide more reliable information and honest trading rules to increase confidence in capital markets.
 These laws are mainly aimed at companies offering securities, to tell the truth about their business most directly, and that traders (such as exchanges) treat investors fairly and honestly.
 As a result, Sec tries to encourage them to have a trustworthy market environment to gain or not lose public trust.